18 Iconic TV Roles and the Actors Who Almost Played Them

 The Office, starring Paul Giamatti

 When NBC began work on an American version of the hit British comedy The Office, executives told the show’s producers they had one person, and one person only, in mind for the lead role of clueless office manager Michael Scott: film star Paul Giamatti (Sideways, American Splendor).
 Giamatti preferred making movies and turned down the role, so it was offered to Steve Carell, best known at the time for the film Bruce Almighty.
+The Office is truly a bizarre show—here are some more weird TV shows that you can watch.

 30 Rock, starring Rachel Dratch

 30 Rock star and creator Tina Fey wrote the role of self-obsessed actress Jenna Maroney for Rachel Dratch, Fey’s longtime collaborator on Saturday Night Live and in the Chicago improv comedy scene before that.
 A pilot episode was filmed with Dratch, but NBC felt that she wasn’t attractive enough for the part and forced Fey to fire her friend.
 Ally McBeal veteran Jane Krakowski ended up playing Jenna; Dratch played several bit parts on 30 Rock throughout the show’s run.
+Make sure you check out the best movie and TV quotes you can't help but smile at.

 Mad About You, starring Bonnie Hunt